tkuhn/napa-editor/README.md

 Napa Editor
 ===========

 "Napa" stands for NAtive web PApers.
+It is based on CKEditor and RASH.

 CKEditor